 Between 1989 and 1994, dioceses in the Mid-Atlantic Region (Baltimore, DC, Virginia, Pennsylvania) met annually to discuss issues and topics of mutual interest.
-Additionally, the Dioceses of NY held similar meetings for all the dioceses in their state.
+Additionally, the dioceses of New York held similar meetings for all the dioceses in their state.
 Around this same time, there were similar annual regional meetings taking place in the West; specifically, Las Vegas, Los Angeles, and finally Portland.

 April 1995, the Western Conference held in San Francisco was attended by approximately 50 personnel from dioceses across the country.
-At the conclusion of that meeting, there was an extended discussion among all the attendees regarding our future course.
-It was determined that an east coast venue for the next meeting would assist in the establishment of a national organization.
+At the conclusion of that meeting, there was an extended discussion among all the attendees of our future course.
+An east coast venue for the next meeting would assist in the establishment a national organization.

-Baltimore hosted the “1st National Conference” in April 1996, where 75 dioceses were represented with over 125 total attendees.
-An ad-hoc committee was formed to plan the next conference in Phoenix and began preparations for a formal organization, including a constitution and by-laws, with the goal of being listed in the Official Catholic Directory.
-Lou Baird was appointed chairperson and is still a member today.
+Baltimore hosted the first national conference in April 1996 where 75 dioceses were represented with over 125 total attendees.
+An ad-hoc committee was formed to plan the next conference in Phoenix and began preparations for a formal organization with a constitution and by-laws with the goal of being listed in the Official Catholic Directory.
+Lou Baird, still a member today, was appointed chairperson.

 Phoenix, in 1997, held the most successful conference to date, drawing almost 125 diocesan representatives.
 The new bylaws and constitution were adopted, officers elected, and the listing in the Official Catholic Directory was established.

 Conference sites for the following years were as listed:

 1999: Palm Springs, CA (hosted by Diocese of San Bernadino, CA)